kryptokrona/kryptokrona-docs/docs/guides/mining/XMR-Stak-Linux-Guide.md

     `ccmake ..`

 11. Using the Up and Down arrows, scroll to the 2nd page.
-Then, on `XMR-STAK_CURRENCY`, press enter to change it to `cryptonight_lite_v7` (if needed, you can make personal tweaks by reading the descriptions of each value).
+Then, on `XMR-STAK_CURRENCY`, press enter to change it to `turtlecoin` (if needed, you can make personal tweaks by reading the descriptions of each value).

 12. Once you're done, press `c` and then `g` on your keyboard.